 More than just once or twice, you’ll likely have to show a continued pattern of neglect or detrimental behavior.
 This must have hindered one spouse’s fitness as a parent, not simply been an inconvenience.

-And perhaps more importantly, you have to prove this point and show your work.
+And perhaps more importantly, you must prove this point and show your work.
 Again, however, it can be difficult to demonstrate how adultery negated the ability to care for a child.

 Related Reading: Types of Custody in California